steenblikrs/2021-Spring-Studio/About.md

 ## Students
 A wave of zombies is approaching and lancelot said that his brain is very delicious
-# jeremy taste it firstly
+# jeremy will taste it firstly

 <br/><br/><br/><br/><br/><br/><br/><br/><br/><br/>